 Your competitive positioning just reset to zero.
-Every ranking you fought for means nothing now.
-Every backlink you built doesn’t transfer to AI search.
-Every keyword you owned has no value in AI platforms.
+Traditional search engine traffic will decline 25% by 2026, according to Gartner’s 2024 Future of Search report.
+AI platforms are capturing buyer research behavior.
+Every ranking you fought for means nothing in ChatGPT, Perplexity, and Gemini.
+Every backlink you built doesn’t transfer to AI recommendation algorithms.
+Every keyword you owned has no value when buyers ask conversational questions instead of typing search queries.

-The Great Displacement describes the 2024-2025 shift where AI platforms built independent recommendation systems that ignore Google rankings, with only 12% of URLs cited by AI assistants ranking in Google’s top 10, resetting competitive positioning to zero and creating a 12-18 month window where new entrants can claim category leadership (AthenaHQ analysis of 8M+ AI responses).
+The Great Displacement describes the 2024-2025 shift where AI platforms built independent recommendation systems that ignore Google rankings.
+Only 12% of URLs cited by AI assistants rank in Google’s top 10.
+This reset competitive positioning to zero.
+It created a 12-18 month window where new entrants can claim category leadership.
+AthenaHQ analyzed 8M+ AI responses and found this pattern.
+BrightEdge’s 2024 AI Search Impact Study corroborated these correlation patterns.

 Key Takeaway: Traditional competitive positioning built through Google SEO doesn’t transfer to AI search platforms.
 Only 12% of URLs cited by ChatGPT, Perplexity, and Gemini rank in Google’s top 10.
 Companies with dominant Google rankings often have zero presence in AI assistants.
-The competitive landscape reset in 2024.
+The competitive landscape reset in 2024 when AI platforms launched independent recommendation systems.
+These systems prioritize content comprehensiveness and entity authority over backlink profiles.
 This created an 18-month window where comprehensive content coverage matters more than domain authority.
-Backlink profiles no longer determine competitive position.
+First movers who publish definitive answers to buyer questions establish category leadership in 90-120 days.
+Google SEO positioning requires 18-24 months by comparison.

 TL;DR